 How Does BI Help a Business?

 Many small businesses are reluctant to put BI into practice.
-Common reasons for this are that BI programs can be expensive and time-consuming to set up.
+Common reasons for this are that BI programs are time-consuming to set up and therefore expensive.
 Another reason is that small businesses are not clear on the benefits of using BI.

 The potential benefits of Business Intelligence programs include:

-- Analyzing your marketing efforts to help fine-tune your spending and get a better return on investment (ROI)
+- Analyzing your marketing efforts may help fine-tune your spending hence increasing your return on investment (ROI)